Shirajuki/shirajuki.github.io/src/content/blog/equinor-ctf-2024-shop-6/index.md

 Great...
 So, what does all this mean for us?
 Essentially, as Next.js have kept on emphasizing throughout its documentation, `"You should basically treat Server Actions as public HTTP endpoints."` This means validation is a must when working with Server Actions, as they're accessible to clients and potentially vulnerable if mishandled.
 In the case of this challenge application, several unused Server Actions without proper validation were left exposed, making them accessible to all clients.

 Now with all that said, much of the findings above were gathered after the CTF to deepen my understanding of how things work in Next.js under the hood.
-During the competition how I got the first blood on the challenge, however, my approach was less structured.
-I mindlessly went havoc on the keyboard, my brains went brrr, and in combination with having a quick skim through the documentations, the flag just appeared...
+However, during the competition, my approach to securing first blood on the challenge was far from structured.
+I went into full keyboard-smashing mode, my brain went brrr, and with just a quick skim through the documentation, the flag somehow appeared.

 ## Exploitation